 - Replication studies: replication studies (attempt to) reproduce the results of prior published experiments and report on their success in doing so.
 Such studies serve to corroborate (or reject) original results that are either of particular significance, particularly curious and unexpected, or that were initially met with disbelief.
 A good replication study clearly identifies which original study is being replicated, why it was chosen, how the experimental setup was matched, and analyzes to which extent the observed measurements corroborate the original results.
 Replication studies, while not yet common in computer science, are a centerpiece of many sciences and make an important contribution by furthering the community’s trust in the existing body of literature.
 The chairs of OSPERT strongly encourage the submission of replication studies.

 - Preliminary evaluations: a report on a preliminary evaluation provides the authors with an opportunity to receive feedback from the community at large on both their experimental design and their interpretation of initial results.
 At the same time, the community is provided with an opportunity to critique ongoing work before it enters a more formal reviewing context (i.e., before it may be too late to incorporate major changes).
 It is expected that preliminary evaluations will eventually lead, after the feedback provided at OSPERT has been taken into consideration, to full publications elsewhere.

-- Experience reports do not necessarily make a novel technical contribution, but relate interesting and unexpected experiences with RTOS technology.
+- Experience reports that do not necessarily make a novel technical contribution, but relate interesting and unexpected experiences with RTOS technology.
 We especially encourage submissions of negative results, projects with unplanned outcomes, and unforeseen challenges.